 Mitosis is the division of cells other than the egg and sperm.
 In this process, the 46 chromosomes double into 92 and then divide into half.
 It happens after the fertilization and as the fetus grows in the womb.
 In fact, mitosis is a continuous process throughout the baby’s life as it keeps replacing dead and dysfunctional cells.

-There can be an error in the process of mitosis during pregnancy, leading to an extra or less chromosome.
+There can be an error in the process of mitosis during pregnancy, leading to one more or one less chromosome.

 Teratogens are external substances that a woman can get exposed to during her pregnancy.
 The below elements can result in trisomy (1):